 The College assumes no responsibility or liability for loss or damage to any vehicle or its contents while operated or parked on property used for the purposes of Eastern Florida State College.

 To purchase an annual parking permit, students must follow these steps:

-• Log in to the myEFSC portal using your B-number and PIN, and then choose "Titan Web."
+• Log in to the myEFSC portal using your B-number and Password, and then choose "Titan Web."

 • Click on "Student Services," then "Parking Permits" and then "Request a Permit."